General Admission Requirements for Non-Standard Term Format

 Additional Mental Health Care Specializations Admission Requirements

-These requirements are applicable to Master of Arts in Psychology, Marriage and Family Therapy Specialization or Mental Health Counseling Specialization or Doctor of Psychology, Clinical Specialization only.
+These requirements are applicable to Master of Arts in Counseling, Marriage, Couples, and Family Counseling Specialization or Clinical Mental Health Counseling Specialization and Doctor of Psychology, Clinical Specialization only.

-You are required to have completed an appropriate foundation in psychology, constituted by a Bachelor's or Master's degree with a major or minor in psychology.
+You are required to have completed an appropriate foundation in counseling or psychology, constituted by a Bachelor's or Master's degree with a major or minor in psychology or a related field.
 Undergraduate coursework with grades of "C" or higher or graduate coursework with grades of "B" or higher from an accredited institution of higher learning that encompasses the following areas may also satisfy this requirement:

 - Abnormal Psychology

 You may choose to remediate deficiencies prior to enrolling in the program.
 If you choose to enroll in the program prior to remediating these deficiencies, you will be required to take PSY 5001 Survey of Psychology I and/or PSY 5002 Survey of Psychology II.
 Credits earned will be in addition to published program requirements.